lzfelix/opfy_split/README.md

 ## Instructions

-Since this is a simple wrapper around some of the OPF utility programs, namely `opf_split`, `opf_merge` and `opf2txt`.
-First it's necessary to download, compile LibOPF and optionally create an environment variable pointing to its `bin/` folder named `$OPF_PATH`:
+Since this is a simple wrapper around some of the OPF utility programs, namely `opf_split`, `opf_merge` and `opf2txt`, first it's necessary to download LibOPF, compile it and optionally create an environment variable pointing to its `bin/` folder named `$OPF_PATH`:

 ```bash